 - The word 'disabled' is a description and not a group of people.
-Use 'disabled people' not 'the disabled' as the collective term - Avoid medical labels as they say little about people as individuals and tend to reinforce stereotypes of disabled people as 'patients' or unwell - Don't automatically refer to 'disabled people' in all communications - many people who need disability benefits and services don't identify with this term.
-Consider using 'people with physical and mental health conditions or impairments' if it seems more appropriate - Avoid phrases like 'suffers from' which suggest discomfort, constant pain, and a sense of hopelessness - Common phrases that may associate impairments with negative things should be avoided, for example 'deaf to our pleas' or 'blind drunk' - Avoid passive, victim words.
-Use language that respects disabled people as active individuals with control over their own lives - Certain ways of talking about mental illness can alienate members of the community, sensationalise the issue, and contribute to stigma and discrimination
+Use 'disabled people' not 'the disabled' as the collective term.
+The same is true when referring to physical health conditions, for example use 'person with diabetes' rather than 'diabetic'. - Avoid medical labels as they say little about people as individuals and tend to reinforce stereotypes of disabled people as 'patients' or unwell. - Don't automatically refer to 'disabled people' in all communications many people who need disability benefits and services don't identify with this term.
+Consider using 'people with physical and mental health conditions or impairments' if it seems more appropriate. - Avoid phrases like 'suffers from' which suggest discomfort, constant pain, and a sense of hopelessness. - Common phrases that may associate impairments with negative things should be avoided, for example 'deaf to our pleas' or 'blind drunk'. - Avoid passive, victim words (for example 'suffering from', 'ailment' or 'problem').
+Use language that respects disabled people as active individuals with control over their own lives. - Certain ways of talking about mental illness can alienate members of the community, sensationalise the issue, and contribute to stigma and discrimination.